Kotlin/analysis-api/Writerside/topics/Receivers.md

 }
 ```

-In Analysis API, you can access both receivers using the corresponding properties of `KtCallableMemberCall`:
+In the Analysis API, you can access both receivers using the corresponding properties of `KtCallableMemberCall`:

 ```kotlin
 val callInfo = ...